AndyBRoswell/AndyBRoswell/README.md

 # Introduction

-This is Andy Bayer Roswell, a CSE undergrad.
+This is Andy Bayer Roswell, a Computer Science and Engineering (CSE) undergrad.

 # Programming / Markup Languages